With a well-crafted route, 10 days in Scotland is just enough time to see most of the major highlights on every Scotland bucket list.

 Instead of restricting your road trip itinerary to a rigid schedule, I will try to include all of the places you could visit and provide information that I would have found helpful for each stop.
 I’ve also included a suggested number of days for each leg of the journey, though this is entirely up to you.

-As this is where the majority of visitors will begin their road trips, including myself, I have decided to begin this road trip guide with Edinburgh as our start and end-point.
+The majority of visitors will begin their road trips in Edinburgh, including myself.
+It therefore made sense to begin this Scottish road trip guide with Edinburgh as our start and end-point!

-Beyond that, the architecture is incredible, the public transportation is easy to use, and the Edinburgh Castle towering regally above the city creates some striking opportunities for street photography.
+Beyond that, the architecture is incredible, the public transportation is easy to use, and Edinburgh Castle towering regally above the city creates some striking opportunities for street photography.
+As well as visiting the must-see places such as Edinburgh Castle, take time to explore the city and discover some of the secret places in Edinburgh, including our favourite view of the city at the Vennel.

 For the nature and small-town lovers, such as myself, this is the route that I took and recommend!
 Luss is a charming old town tucked against the impressive Loch Lomond.
 A direct drive from Edinburgh is less than two hours, but there are a lot of suggested stops in between…